Bike share (Lime)

 The MOU establishes a framework for Lime to operate in Melbourne, supporting the safe use of e-bikes and protecting the amenity of our streets.

-Lime will start with an initial rollout of about 300 e-bikes across the CBD, Port Phillip and parts of Yarra.
-Over time, the fleet size will be increased to 800.
+Lime commenced with an initial rollout of about 400 e-bikes across the CBD, Port Phillip and parts of Yarra.
+The fleet size may be increased to 800 throughout the trial.

-Lime is responsible for all aspects of the service and can be contacted at:
+Lime is responsible for all aspects of the operation of the service.

 The City of Port Phillip is now home to over 180 car share vehicles provided by: